 Pasticceria Dolci e Dolcezze

 This sweet place makes a decadent selection of cakes and coffee, served in a very cute, quiet and boutique atmosphere.
-The hot chocolate is rich and dark, and beyond miniature pies and tarts, they've also got cream or chocolate-filled cornetti for an extravagant breakfast.
+Beyond miniature pies and tarts, they've also got cream or chocolate-filled cornetti for an extravagant breakfast.
 Just save some room for the dense chocolate tart, which is the pastry shop's signature dolce!

 Opening hours: Every day: 7:30am-9:30pm, except for Sunday when it opens at 8am